 - Are there any in-person requirements for this program?
 Most education master’s programs have an experiential learning component in which you will spend time in a classroom.
 If you are currently working in an education setting, you may be able to complete this requirement in your regular classroom.
 Otherwise, you should expect to spend at least one term in a classroom setting, so be prepared to fit this into your schedule.

-Now is also the time to collect your application materials, and confirming application submission deadlines and procedures with the school’s admissions department.
+Now is the time to collect your application materials as well as confirm application submission deadlines and procedures with the school’s admissions department.
 You should also explore your options for funding your graduate education.
 Consult with the school’s financial aid department about applying for student loans and scholarships.
 If you are currently employed, find out if your employer offers any tuition assistance benefits.